Political Science (POL)

 - The name of the supervising political science faculty member.

 The major with Honors requires the completion of at least 11 courses in Political Science.
-These include the requirements for the regular major in Political Science as well as the independent study that makes up the first semester of the thesis work.
+These include the requirements for the regular major in Political Science as well as the independent study course described above.

-Other requirements include formal presentation to the department of the thesis research proposal no later than six weeks into the independent study semester.
+Other requirements include formal presentation to the department of the thesis research proposal no later than the seventh week of the first semester of the honors thesis project.
 All major with Honors students formally present and defend their completed thesis to political science faculty and interested students in the last two weeks of the semester during which the thesis is completed.

 110 U.S. Government and Politics (1 course) This course introduces students to the theory and practice of U.S. government, emphasizing the ability to evaluate and analyze political practices in terms of democratic values.
 Topics include concepts of democracy, the Constitution, political parties and elections, the three branches of the federal government, and public policy.
 SOSCI, Fall and Spring semesters.